DIKU-EDU/uldp16/material/unix-like-data-processing.md

 If you want to be able to run the script just by typing `myscript.sh`, you must add its containing directory to the `$PATH` environment variable.
-This is outside the scope of this document, but you can try using a search engine to figure out how to do it yourself.
+This is outside the scope of this document, but you can try using a search engine to figure out how to do this yourself.

 ## Basic Control Flow